thebanttu/ex-tedium/README.md

 - ytp will search youtube and play videos for you without the need for a browser (mpv needed)
 - ytd will do the same but download the videos
 - imdb will allow you to query the imdb for movie / tv show info, again without the need for a browser
-- st will search 1337x.to (iykyk) for a thing and allow you to select from results and copy the magnet link to your clipboard
 - dsubs downloads subtitles for all media in the cwd and below
 - pbkp.py does a backup of my environment making it so I don't need to worry about starting over at a new computer
 - pp checks if you're online, I cannot stress how much this has helped me over the years
 - synctime - on BSDs my experience with ntp daemons is they jack up start up times and have me waiting longer than I'm ready to accept, so I usually disable ntp and use this to sync time using an ntp server
 - mpip is pip install with some nicer options
+- st for sailing the high seas
 - and miscellanea to do all sorts of things from starting vms using qemu to searching and playing media quickly